galderz/jcache/demos.md

 Pre-requisites
 ==============

-* Increase font size of text and console!
+1. Increase font size of text and console!
-* Set up ad-hoc network!
+2. Set up ad-hoc network!
+3. Copy all java files from `src/main/start` to `src/main/java/jcache`
+4. Copy all xml files from `src/main/start` to `src/main/resources`

 Demo 1
 ======